 The first step is the Employer Tax Registration.
 As mentioned in our expert tip, we can assist you with UIF Registration and also with TAX Registration.
 This is most likely the fastest and easiest way to get it done because our team specialises in this kind of documentation.
 However, you can also visit SARS’s website and work through the registration process by yourself.
 We’ve posted some helpful links below.

-You need a Letter of Good Standing which you can attain by registering for COID and making sure all your payments are up top date.
+You need a Letter of Good Standing which you can attain by registering for COID and making sure all your payments are up to date.

-You need a Letter of Good Standing to apply to any legitimate security tender or contract – in both the private and the government sector because it essentially offers proof that your employees are covered in the case of work-related harm or injuries.
+You need a Letter of Good Standing to apply to any legitimate security tenders or contracts – in both the private and the government sector because it essentially offers proof that your employees are covered in the case of work-related harm or injuries.

 If you get a Letter of Good Standing that means you’re registered with the Workman’s Compensation fund and that all your payments are up-to-date.
 This also means, in the case of work-related harm or injury, the Workman’s Compensation fund will assist financially with any medical or remuneration to your employee – or their family members.